 5 Axis Machining for Defense

-CNC machine tools are used for machining—metal removal—in the defense markets.
-CNC machines are well-suited to meet the demands of defense markets that require tighter tolerances and better finishes.
-Much of the CNC equipment used to produce these parts in the past were two-axis (lathes) and three-axis (milling).
-Many of the more complex shapes were produced using a combination of these machines along with multiple setups.
+CNC machine tools are used for machining (metal removal) for the defense market.
+CNC machines are well-suited to meet the demands of the defense market, in that machined parts require tight tolerances and higher finishes.
+In the past the CNC equipment used to produce these parts were two-axis (lathes) and three-axis (milling).
+Many of the more complex shapes were produced using a combination of these machines which required multiple setups.
 Thanks to advances in control, servo, and tooling technology, we can now accomplish 4- and 5-axis simultaneous machining.
-5 Axis machining for defense has significant advantages creating complex machine shapes.
+5 Axis machining for defense has significant advantages for creating complex machine shapes.

 Definition of 5-Axis Machining